 For a deep-dive on 2019 agricultural predictions, check out the historical data from the USDA Economic Research Service, as well as this thoughtful analysis from leading ag economists David Widmar and Brent Gloy.

 Additional Note: The information above is not intended as investment advice.
 Data referenced herein is through year-end 2018 and is sourced from the USDA Economic Research Service with additional calculations and analysis performed by AcreTrader.
 Past performance is no guarantee of future results.
-For additional risk disclosures regarding farmland investing and the risks of investing on AcreTrader, please see individual farm offerings as well as our terms and disclosures.
+For additional risk disclosures regarding farmland investing and the risks of investing on AcreTrader, please see individual farm offering pages as well as our terms and conditions.